zeek/zeek/doc/scripting/index.rst

 ~~~~~~

 Bro has full support for CIDR notation subnets as a base data type.
-There is no need to manage the IP and the subnet mask as two seperate
+There is no need to manage the IP and the subnet mask as two separate
 entities when you can provide the same information in CIDR notation in
 your scripts.
 The following example below uses a Bro script to
 determine if a series of IP addresses are within a set of subnets